It was love at first sight

 The Magnificent Magnolias

-Since I discovered these magnificent magnolias, I’ve been looking forward to January and February of every year and I especially look forward to visiting the S.F.
-Botanical Garden.
-These photos were taken from the garden over the past several years.
+Since I discovered these magnificent magnolias, I’ve been looking forward to January and February of every year and I especially look forward to visiting the San Francisco Botanical Garden.
+These photos were taken from the garden over the past couple of years.

 Since then, I’ve also become much more aware of these amazing trees in general and have noticed that there are also quite a few in my own city of Walnut Creek!
 In addition, I have seen some really beautiful ones in Berkeley residential neighborhoods, and am always on the lookout for more!